jdblackstar/jdblackstar/README.md

 ### Hi there 👋

 Thanks for stopping by!
-I'm a Data Scientist with a passion for computer vision, SLAM, and the Oxford comma.
+I'm a Data Engineer with a passion for computer vision, SLAM, and the Oxford comma.

 - 🔭 I’m currently working on ... a pythonic, all purpose Discord bot that plays music, managers members, and tells jokes.
 - 🌱 I’m currently learning ...
 SLAM (Simultaneous Localization and Mapping)